 National Dental Hygiene Month

 October is National Dental Hygiene Month which means we are talking about all things preventative care.
 This includes your toothbrush, toothpaste, floss, floss picks, tongue scraper, mouthwash and more.
-Dental Hygienists pride themselves on oral hygiene instruction so we want to share with you what they share with their patients on a daily basis.
+At Dental Reflections Dublin, our dental hygienists pride themselves on oral hygiene instruction so we want to share with you what they share with their patients on a daily basis.

 Oral Health Care Routine